Family Violence Prevention and Services Program.

 The Family Violence Prevention Program is paid for by many national organizations, including for Children and Families (ACF), the Department of Health and Human Services (DHHS), and also the Family Violence Prevention and Services (Indian Tribes).

-If you, or someone you know is the victim of or is currently experiencing domestic violence, dial the National Domestic Violence Hotline at 800-799-7233 to get information on the various assistance programs.
+If you, or someone you know is the victim of or is currently experiencing domestic violence, dial the National Domestic Violence Hotline.
+Women can call it as well to be safe.
+Dial 800-799-7233 to get information on the various assistance programs.